What Is Full Coverage Car Insurance in Florida?

 Medical Costs for the Other Driver

 Bodily injury liability pays for the other driver's medical bills, lost wages and pain and suffering after an accident you cause.
 Florida doesn't require bodily injury liability unless you have a prior DUI or serious violation, but full coverage policies include $100,000 per person and $300,000 per accident as standard.
-This protection is critical because Florida has no-fault PIP for your own injuries but no protection for injuries you cause without bodily injury liability.
+Bodily injury liability matters in Florida because the state's no-fault PIP covers only your own injuries.
+Without it, you have no coverage for injuries you cause to others.

-What Full Coverage Car Insurance Does NOT Cover in Florida
+What Full Coverage Car Insurance Doesn't Cover in Florida

 Full coverage excludes your own medical bills without PIP or MedPay, mechanical breakdowns, loan balance gaps and rideshare driving without a commercial endorsement.